OlgaBormpotsialou/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a data_science repo for coursera
+This is a data_science repo for coursera.
-And now i decided to make an edit, 7 years later!
+And now, 7 years later, i decided to make one more edit!